keymanapp/keyboards/release/s/symbolic_logic/README.md

 Description
 -----------
-Symbolic Logic generated from template
+The Symbolic Logic keyboard for Keyman makes it possible to type logical formulae without learning LaTeX or inserting special characters from a menu.

 Links
 -----